LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 samples mapped to each neuron and a classes plot that shows the class labels of training samples for every neuron as pie charts.

-Called without specification of a device or filename, an interactive MatPlotLib-window will be opened.
-If a filename is specified, a file with the respective format will be created.
+Called without specification of a device or file name, an interactive Matlotlib-window will be opened.
+If a file name is specified, a file with the respective format will be created.

 ````Julia